GSG-K3/next-js-workshop/docs/Pages.md

   **href** is the path inside `pages` directory.
 This is the only required prop.

-# try it by yourself
+# Create your first next.js app :sparkles:
 - create a folder and open it with vs Code

 install package.json :